vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 - **MAX30100 Pulse Oximeter Sensor**: The sensor had issues with built-in resistors and didn’t work well with ESP-12E.
 I added extra resistors to fix it, but it still had issues with other sensors.
 - **ECG Pad Placement**: Correct placement of AD8232 ECG pads on the body was tricky.
 After research, I placed them near the chest for more reliable readings.
  > A. Newton, “IoT Based ECG Monitoring with AD8232 ECG Sensor & ESP32.” how2electronics.com, May 17, 2020.
 [Online].
-Available: [Here](https://how2electronics.com/iot-ecg-monitoring-ad8232-sensor-esp32/). (accessed May.
+Available: [Here](https://how2electronics.com/iot-ecg-monitoring-ad8232-sensor-esp32/).
+(Accessed May.
 10, 2021)
 - **GSM Module Antenna**: The default helical antenna didn’t work well indoors, so I replaced it with a 3dBi GSM antenna for better reception.
 - **Prototype Bulkiness**: The device was large because sensors and modules were mounted separately.
 - **COVID-19 Pandemic**: Purchasing parts, doing proper testing, and real-world validation were limited.